 At University of Galway, we believe that the best learning takes place when you apply what you learn in a real world context.
 That's why many of our courses include work placements or community projects.

-1. Do I have to do an Access course to get into NUI Galway as a full-time student?
+1. Do I have to do an Access course to get into University of Galway as a full-time student?

 2. Do I have to have a Leaving Certificate or any other qualifications to apply to the Access course?

 This partly depends on whether you are applying to the mature students’ course or the school leavers’ course (see Q6 below).
 If you are applying to the mature students’ Access programme, no specific qualifications are required.
 If you are applying to the school leavers’ Access programme it is preferable, but not essential, that you hold aLeaving Certificate/Leaving Certificate Applied, with two C3 grades on higher-level papers and four D3 grades on ordinary or higher-level papers.
 Any other qualifications held – e.g. FETAC – will usually support your application, regardless of which programme you are applying for.

 3. Should I apply to the Access course as a mature student or as a school leaver?